 Robin Wirthlin, FamilyLocket’s new genetic genealogist shares three ways to view your DNA matches in the following article.
 I’m looking forward to trying each method to see what works best for me.
 Why don’t you do the same!

-After you have identified some of your DNA matches, it’s important to see the “big picture” of how they are connected to you, and which common ancestors you share.
+After you have identified some of your DNA matches, it’s essential to see the “big picture” of how they are connected to you, and which common ancestors you share.

-Here are three effective ways to illustrate your DNA matches:
+Here are three practical ways to illustrate your DNA matches:

 –To make a custom chart, drag a shape from the left side of the screen and drop it onto the bottom of the page.
 Continue to drag-and-drop shapes into a vertical pedigree chart format, adding only your DNA matches and their direct line ancestors.